carlhiggs/spatial-urban-indicators/docs/indicators.rst

 อาหารมีคุณภาพ

- - Food safety refers to the practice and conditions of maintaining food quality to prevent contamination and foodborne illnesses during preparation, management and storage
-- Food quality refers to properties and characteristics of food products that are acceptable to consumers and meet expectations that is a purchase that is worth the money when compared to the required properties.
+Food safety refers to the practice and conditions of maintaining food quality to prevent contamination and foodborne illnesses during preparation, management and storage.
+Food quality refers to properties and characteristics of food products that are acceptable to consumers and meet expectations that is a purchase that is worth the money when compared to the required properties.

 Food entrepreneurs